-The quote is free and you will never have to pay our quotes service.
+The quote service is free, and you will never have to pay for this quotes service.

-After you receive a quote, you are under no obligation to take the process any further.
+After you receive quotes, you are under no obligation to take the process any further.

-Our aim is to find the great quote for you by searching major UK equity release companies.
+Connect with a broker to find a great quote for you by searching major UK equity release companies.

 Service is impartial.
 No specific equity release company is endorsed.